Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 ```

 #### Overriding the supportedSourceAndTargetList

-Since Content Services version 7.2 and ATS 1.5
+>**Note:** Since Content Services version 7.2 and ATS 1.5.

 Rather than totally override an existing transform definition from another T-Engine or pipeline file,
 it is generally simpler to modify the `"supportedSourceAndTargetList"` by adding
 elements to the optional `"addSupported"`, `"removeSupported"` and `"overrideSupported"` lists.
 You will need to specify the `"transformerName"` but you will not need to repeat all the other
 `"supportedSourceAndTargetList"` values, which means if there are changes in the original, the
 same change is not needed in a second place.

-The following example adds one transform, removes
-two others and changes the `"priority"` and `"maxSourceSizeBytes"` of another.
-This is done before
+The following example adds one transform, removes two others and changes the `"priority"` and `"maxSourceSizeBytes"` of
-processing any other configuration in the same T-Engine or pipeline file.
+another.
+This is done before processing any other configuration in the same T-Engine or pipeline file:

 ```json
 {